bolderflight/sbus/README.md

 Additionally, to use uninverted sbus FrSky signal pin, please refer to [Oscar Liang's post](https://oscarliang.com/uninverted-sbus-smart-port-frsky-receivers/).

+## Using SBUS on Arduino Mega 2560
+Since SBUS uses inverted serial logic, you need to connect the receivers and servors through a signal inverter circuit as explained [here](https://dev.px4.io/en/tutorials/linux_sbus.html).
+Basically, you need to use an NPN transistor with the following connections:
+* connect SBUS signal to the base of the NPN transistor through a 1K resistor
+* connect GND of the Arduino board to the emitter of the transistor
+* connect Arduino operating voltage (5V for Mega 2560) to the collector of the transistor through a 10K resistor
+* connect RX port of the used Arduino serial port to the collector of the transistor

 # Description
 SBUS is a protocol for RC receivers to send commands to servos.
 Unlike PWM, SBUS uses a bus architecture where a single signal line can be connected up to 16 servos with each receiving a unique command.
 SBUS capable servos are required; each can be programmed with a unique address (Channel 0 - 15) using an SBUS servo programmer.
 Advantages of SBUS include the reduction of wiring clutter and ease of parsing commands from RC receivers.